“Like a neutron star, the Alienware 15 R3 is powerful and immense, but a little tough to look at.”

 Moving on to the back-side, the Alienware 15 R3 features an HDMI port, a Mini-Display port, yet another USB 3.0 port, a USB Type-C/Thunderbolt 3 port, a power jack, and finally, an Ethernet port.
 There’s also a port for the Alienware Graphics Amplifier, Alienware’s proprietary external GPU.

 It’s not only the number of ports that sets the Alienware apart, it’s their location.
 Business-oriented

 The Alienware 15 R3 is about an inch thick.
 While that thickness is important for keeping the internals nice and cool under load, and giving us all those nice port options, it’s also helpful for one other aspect: the keyboard.

 With three separate lighting zones, and a nice deep key travel, the keyboard on the Alienware 15 R3 is very pleasant to type on.
 According to Alienware, it’s backed by a metal plate to keep the keyboard from warping or flexing too much while you type, and it shows.
-Typing feels grounded, the laptop doesn’t move excessively and doesn’t flex at all even when you type angry — that’s important, this is a gaming laptop after all.
+Typing feels grounded, the laptop doesn’t move excessively and doesn’t flex at all even when you type angry — that’s important, this is a

 The Alienware 15 R3 features an RGBLED backlit keyboard, in addition to the LED strips on the sides of the chassis.
 The lighting is easily customizable via the included Alienware utility.
 Users can set up simple animations, customize each zone, or turn the lights off entirely.